Al-Lubban ash-Sharqiya

-Al-Lubban ash-Sharqiya (اللبّن الشرقية) is a Palestinian village in the northern West Bank, located 20 kilometers south of Nablus, in the Nablus Governorate of the State of Palestine.
+Al-Lubban ash-Sharqiya (اللبّن الشرقية) is a Palestinian village in the northern West Bank, 20 kilometers south of Nablus, in the Nablus Governorate of the State of Palestine.
 The town has a total land area of 12,075 dunams of which 200 dunams is built-up area.
 The village is just north of the historic Khan al-Lubban caravansary.

-In 2012, Ammuriya was joined with Al-Lubban ash-Sharqiya into one Municipal Council, called Al Lubban ash Sharqiya.
+In 2012, the nearby village of Ammuriya was joined with Al-Lubban ash-Sharqiya into one Municipal Council, also called Al-Lubban ash-Sharqiya.

 Location

 Al-Lubban ash-Sharqiya is bordered by Qaryut and As Sawiya to the east, As Sawiya, Iskaka and Salfit to the north, Khirbet Qeis to the west, and 'Abwein and Sinjil to the south.

 History

 Al-Lubban ash-Sharqiya has been identified with biblical Lebonah.
 Pottery and sherds from Iron Age II, Hellenistic, Hellenistic/Roman and Byzantine era have been found, as have sherds from the Umayyad/Abbasid eras.

 The village was known as "Lubanum" to the Crusaders, and sherds from Crusader/Ayyubid have also been found here.

 In 593 AH/1196 CE, Muhammad ibn Abd al-Wahid al-Makhzumi al-Lubanni (d.
 1260), a qadi (Islamic judge) in Baalbek, was born in the village.
 In 1320s CE it was marked as Casale Lepna on the map of Marino Sanuto.

 Sherds from the Mamluk era have been found here.